 This is one of the reasons why dinghy rigs use a thin Kevlar sheet to run through the blocks then splice it on a 10 to 12mm diameter braided tail leading back to the helmsman or crew.

-Cruising boats are at sea for longer periods than racers, which adds up to considerably more wear on all nautical ropes.
+Cruising yachts are at sea for longer periods than racers, which adds up to considerably more wear on all sheets.
 For these boats' sheets, 16-plait matt finish polyester over a 3-strand core provides the required strength and longevity.
 Dayboats and dinghies use [ 8-plait polyester and lightweight multifilament polypropylene ] for most running lines.

-Yachts have many different types of boat ropes onboard, from light line up to heavy mooring and anchor warps.
+Yachts have many different types of ropes onboard, from light line up to heavy mooring and anchor warps.
 Nautical ropes on yachts are larger and heavier than those used on dinghies and are more complicated to handle because of their extra weight and length.
-Each boat rope requires handling in a way determined by its size and purpose.
+Each one requires handling in a way determined by its size and purpose.

 Rope work requires becoming skilled at knot tying as well as coiling, cleating, stowing, and heaving these larger boat ropes as these skills are critical when mooring.
 Practice to complete these tasks swiftly and efficiently in all sailing conditions, especially in the dark.

-Rope work requires practicing knot tying basic knots and rope-handling skills so that they become second nature.
-Ensure boat ropes are coiled and stowed to avoid snarling, and on no account leave mooring ropes scattered around the deck or pontoon where they could become a tripping hazard.
+Rope work requires practicing knot tying basic knots and handling skills so that they become second nature.
+Ensure ropes are coiled and stowed to avoid snarling, and on no account leave mooring line scattered around the deck or pontoon where they could become a tripping hazard.
 Once a year wash all boat ropes to remove salt, sand and grease.
-Sand cuts the fibres and salt hardens them making the rope more difficult to handle
+Sand cuts the rope fibres and salt hardens them making it more difficult to handle.

 The deckhand makes sure the decks are tidy.
-A mass of tangled ropes on the cockpit floor is dangerous, and ropes must never trail over the side.
-Always coil rope by the tail end immediately after making up a sheet or a halyard on a cleat.
-So that twists in the rope will roll out, start to coil rope from the end that is made fast and work towards the free end.
+A mass of tangled rope on the cockpit floor is dangerous, and they must never trail over the side.
+Always start coiling rope by the tail end immediately after making up a sheet or a halyard on a cleat.
+How to coil rope so that twists in the rope will roll out, start to coil the rope from the end that is made fast and work towards the free end.
 Starting to coil rope from the falling end, puts twists into the rope.
-Never coil rope around the hand and elbow, as this method causes twists in the rope.
-From one hand, hang even loops of rope, giving the rope a twist with each loop.
+When coiling rope, never coil around the hand and elbow, as this method causes twists in the rope.
+From one hand, hang even loops of rope, giving it a twist with each loop.

-When the boat rope is a sheet or a warp, lay the completed coil flat on the deck so that the tail is underneath with the uppermost coils free to run out when the rope is released.
+When the rope is a sheet or a warp, lay the completed rope coil flat on the deck so that the tail is underneath with the uppermost coils free to run out when released.
 A coiled halyard is held fast by hanging the coil on the cleat by twisting one of the coils and making a loop.
 A halyard when coiled this way is re-coiled before it is let go, ensuring it runs out smoothly.